Cuba Sea Turtle Adventure

 DAY 3: HAVANA & VINALES WORLD HERITAGE SITE

-This morning, explore Old Havana and the Port of Havana and have lunch with Cuban turtle conservationist Dr. Julia Azanza, head of the Guanahacabibes program.
-Later, board your bus for a 2 hour drive to Viñales Valley, Cuba’s renowned tobacco growing area surrounded by “mogotes,” enormous isolated rock formations that afford some of the most scenic views on the island.
-Spend the afternoon on horseback visiting haciendas or visit the Santo Tomás caves nearby.
-Overnight at the Hotel Rancho San Vicente (1 night).
+This morning, you will receive a presentation from the Fundacion Antonio Nuñez Jimenez, a Cuban organization that promotes sustainable development.
+Later, you'll board your bus for a 2 hour drive to Viñales Valley, Cuba’s renowned tobacco growing area surrounded by “mogotes,” enormous isolated rock formations that afford some of the most scenic views on the island.

 DAY 4: TO GUANAHACABIBES